sbuyevich/dev-context-mcp-server-1/docs/indexer-configuration.md

 - `Delete`: Boolean, default: false.
 If true, the indexer deletes the specified `PackageId` from the database.
 - `Environment`: is one of the values defined in `NugetPackages` in `appsettings.json` (for example: `public`, `prod`, `qa`).
 - `PackageId`: full NuGet package name.
-- `MaxVersionsPerPackage`: maximum number of versions for indexing of package.
+- `MaxVersionsPerPackage`: maximum number of versions for indexing of the package.
-`IncludePrerelease`: Boolean, default: false.
+- `IncludePrerelease`: Boolean, default: false.
 If true, then include prerelease versions of this package.
-`IncludeUnlisted:`  Boolean, default: false.
+- `IncludeUnlisted`: Boolean, default: false.
 If true, then include unlisted package versions.